-The view of the beautiful river may be different now, but advantages like the community’s one-percent wage tax, affordable living and a main street community make Bellevue a notable and much-loved neighborhood.
+The view of the beautiful river may be different now, but advantages like the community’s affordable living, walkability and booming main street make Bellevue a notable and much-loved neighborhood.

 Stats (from Niche)

 - Population: 8,269

 - Size: 1.12 sq. mi.

 Live.
 Worship.
 Shop.
 Those three words ordain the retro sign leading from Route 65 to Bellevue, the first suburb west of downtown which was named for its beautiful view of the river.
 Once a wealthy area in the 1930s where doctors and lawyers inhabited Victorian and Craftsman-style homes (with mansions to prove it), it is now mostly a working-class neighborhood with a true up-and-coming vibe.

 This walking community is known for its good public transportation; hence, the saying that ‘you could drive anywhere in Pittsburgh and get there in 20 minutes from Bellevue.’

 Up until 2015, Bellevue was still a dry town.
 When the borough officially ended its prohibition (more than eight decades after the nationwide ban on alcohol was lifted in 1933), it served as the tipping point for the revitalization of the business district.

 Visitors and residents alike can spend all day browsing the main street, Lincoln Avenue, which is home to dozens of businesses – and plenty of places to grab a good bite.